Thursday, May 30, through Sunday, June 2

 Students should remain standing until President Eisgruber sits down.
 Please remove your cap when President Eisgruber does.

 Conferring of Advanced Degrees.
 Dean Leslie will ask candidates receiving various advanced degrees to rise and remain standing until the president confers the degrees.
-At the conclusion of the program (at approximately 12:30 p.m.), all will stand to sing a verse of “Old Nassau.”
+At the conclusion of the program (at approximately 12:30 p.m.), all will stand to sing “Old Nassau.”
 Remain standing, put on cap, and follow the faculty marshals onto Cannon Green.

 Diplomas.
 Advanced degree recipients (for the June degree period only) receive diplomas on Alexander Beach (in front of Alexander Hall).